-Post purchase, your team can electronically process the invoice and automatically generate billable line items from the order.
-The benefits include reducing paper waste, minimizing errors, and ensuring all documents are electronically accessible at all times.
+Post-purchase, your team can electronically process the invoice and automatically generate billable line items from the order.
+The benefits include reducing paper waste, minimizing errors, and ensuring all documents are electronically accessible.

-The right property management technology partner will give your team greater visibility — from the initial purchasing request and approval all the way to final accounting — as well as greater insights into Maintenance, Repair, and Operations (MRO) spend with expense tracking and categorizing.
+The right property management software and technology solutions partner will give your team greater visibility — from the initial purchasing request and approval to final accounting — and greater insights into Maintenance, Repair, and Operations (MRO) spend with expense tracking and categorizing.

 AppFolio Stack™ offers a seamless integration with Lowe’s that does all of the above.
 You and your team can shop and purchase from a pre-approved list of maintenance items that you can set for in-store pickup or have delivered to your property.
-AppFolio Property Manager then generates your Purchase Order, where you can view invoices and pay your bills all in one place.
+AppFolio Property Manager then generates your purchase order, where you can view invoices and pay your bills in one place.

 Matt O’Cain, Director of Maintenance at Ness Management (1,500+ units), explains how technology has elevated his company’s spend management strategy: